Do You Have The Right Insurance Policy?

-Let us put this in perspective and a real life situation.
-Person A driving down the street, and because he is not paying attention, Person A rear ends Person B. Person B sustains an injury and has be ambulanced to a local hospital and be treated there for her injuries.
+Let us put this in perspective and a real-life situation.
+Person A driving down the street, and because he is not paying attention, Person A rear-ends Person B. Person B sustains an injury and has be taken by ambulance to a local hospital and be treated there for her injuries.
 If Person A carries liability insurance as the law requires, Person B can recover up to $15,000 for his injuries.
 Person B can also recover up to $5,000 for her damaged car.

-Again, these policy limits are a required minimum, the least you must insured.
-If you have a signification number of personal assets and properties you can chose to carry a higher policy limit to protect you from personal liability.
+Again, these policy limits are a required minimum, the least you must be insured.
+If you have a significant number of personal assets and properties, you can choose to carry a higher policy limit to protect you from personal liability.

 Failure to carry insurance does not release you from liability, from being financially responsible for the damage that you cause to the person’s vehicle as well as their health.

-Contact Auto Accident Lawyer in Sacramento About Your Accident Case
+Contact An Auto Accident Lawyer In Sacramento About Your Accident Case